blosc2.std#

 ndarr¶ (NDArray or NDField or C2Array or LazyExpr) – The input array or expression.

 axis¶ (int or tuple of ints, optional) – Axis or axes along which the standard deviation is computed.
-The default is to compute the standard deviation of the flattened array.
+By default, axis=None computes the standard deviation of the flattened array.

 dtype¶ (np.dtype, optional) – Type to use in computing the standard deviation.
 For integer inputs, the default is float32; for floating point inputs, it is the same as the input dtype.